softprops/tiny-dynamo/README.md

 > Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.

 This quote comes directly from the [Amazon DynamoDB docs](https://aws.amazon.com/dynamodb/).
-This has some implications that are less than ideal for very simple key-value applications.
-It can be overly complicated and sometimes daunting for the uninitiated to say the least.
+This has some implications on its client APIs that are less than ideal for very simple key-value applications.
+These interfaces can be overly complicated and sometimes daunting for the uninitiated to say the least.

-Tiny Dynamo aims to leverge the useful parts by exposing a much simpler get/set API you might expect from a key-value interface.
+Tiny Dynamo aims to leverge the useful parts by exposing a much smaller and simpler get/set API you might expect from a key-value interface.

 ### Usage